Share this article

 Table of Contents

-ToggleWhat is Business Analytics? – Definition
+ToggleWhat is business analytics (BA)? – Definition

-Business analytics (BA) is all about using analytical methods to convert raw data into valuable insights. Â
+Business analytics (BA) is about using analytical methods to convert raw data into valuable insights.
+Its major purpose is to help businesses predict the future and make better business decisions.

 In other words, business analytics can be defined as a tool that helps businesses make accurate data-driven marketing decisions.